 If you have not had your 6 week post natal check up yet, now is the time.
 Your vaginal bleeding should have settled by now and your uterus and internal organs returned to their non-pregnant state.
 Some women don’t return to have their post natal check, saying they don’t have the time and they don’t see the point.
 However, it is as important for mothers to have their post natal check up as it is for their babies to have one.
 It is also an ideal opportunity to discuss contraceptive options with your doctor or midwife.

-Although the numbers of stay-at-home dads is growing, in the majority of cases it is the mothers who are the primary carers in the first year of their babies’ lives.
-If you have been used to a busy and organised professional life, then adapting to full time parenting will mean having to make a significant mental shift.
+Although the numbers of stay-at-home dads is growing, in the majority of cases it is the mothers who are the primary carers in the first year of their babies’ lives, and by this stage many fathers have returned to work from paternity leave.
+If you have been used to a busy working life, then adapting to full time parenting will mean having to make a significant mental shift.
 Try not to isolate yourself from your old networks and friends.
 It is important for you to still have mental stimulation and not feel lonely.
 Something as little as ten minutes of mindfulness is recommended.

 If you notice your hair is falling out, don’t despair.
 During pregnancy hair goes through a retention phase and less is shed everyday.
 Hormonal influence and the end of pregnancy specific hormones means, for many mothers, that they lose more hair than they usually do.
 Try not to worry; it is more than likely to all settle down in the next couple of months.